 A PeercastTM discussion in our Accounts Receivable (O2C) research area featured a large global company with over $70B in annual revenue discussing their approach to implementing and utilizing Global Process Owners (GPO’s) for the end-to-end Order-to-Cash process.
 With the transition to GPO’s as part of a multi-year improvement project, they were able to reduce headcount from 350 FTE’s to 250 FTE’s with a cost savings of USD $8M per year.
-In the new design the company has a separated GPO responsibilities for the Collections, Claims and Cash Application processes.
+In the new design, the company has separated GPO responsibilities for the Collections, Claims, and Cash Application processes.

 For details, Peeriosity members are encouraged to sign into the members’ area to view the complete presentation and listen to the recorded Peercast.